 These people are fantastic revolutionaries; they can rouse a crowd in their favour and get them to act with speed and efficiency.
 Mars in hard aspect to Uranus is so electrically charged that it works like a power battery, therefore they can really inspire and enthuse others into action.
 You literally can just plug into them and light up like a Christmas tree.

-Those folk may be less the charging knights and more of an energy healer since the opposition could project Mars onto their client while they take the position of Uranus.
+With Mars opposition Uranus there is less of the charging knight and more of an energy healer since the opposition could project Mars onto their client while they take the position of Uranus.
 Their thunderbolt hands then, can reboot your blocked chakras in a flash.
 These folk could indeed be ‘flashers’ however… Those streakers in the 70’s were probably Mars/Uranus types.
 Of course, this is a rare fetish, so Mars opposite Uranus’s ‘flashing’ could occur in the sense of flouting convention and flaunting their sexuality as a political statement.
 Ie: Gay men will openly kiss in a very Catholic or intolerant country.

 Mars opposite Uranus women will be quick to point out hypocrisy in sexist cultures.
 Whatever the case, sexual rebellion and reformation is very strong here.
 Mars opposite Uranus is usually brave and forthright, but the opposition can have a tendency to polarise the energies, depending if one planet is markedly stronger than the other.